goshevs/mariadbSpiderHPC/README.md

 3. The names of all db nodes, written out to file `dbNodes` in `$MDB_CONF_DIR`.

-4. The name of the database `$MDB_DATABASE_NAME`, wirtten out to file `dbName` in `$MDB_CONF_DIR`.
+4. The name of the database `$MDB_DATABASE_NAME`, written out to file `dbName` in `$MDB_CONF_DIR`.

 In addition, users must create a backend credentials file (if it does not exist already) in `$MDB_CONF_DIR` which must contain a username and password for accessing the backend db instances.
-The two pieces of information have to be provided in this order, on seperate consecutive lines starting from the first line, and flush against the left margin.
+The two pieces of information have to be provided in this order, on separate consecutive lines starting from the first line, and flush against the left margin.

 Repo [sparkDBUtilities](https://github.com/goshevs/sparkDBUtilities)